physiozoo/physiozoo/docs/sections/tutorials/pobm_analysis.rst

 .. note:: Every time you move the analysis window to another location the newly selected segment will be automatically analyzed.
 You can disable this by deselecting the checkbox “Auto Compute” located under the “Compute” button.

 .. note:: The length of the selected window is important.
-Some biomarkers require algorithm with high complexity, and thus may take some time to run on too long windows.
+Some biomarkers are extracted using an algorithm with high computational complexity, and thus may take some time to run on long windows.
 You can modify the size of the window under "Display".

 **Exporting oximetry biomarkers**